56eo/56eo.github.io/madridcentral.md

 #### Workflow
 * Download vector layer (neightborhoods, buildings)
-* Create Twitter 56eo and link to a broad fruitful network
 * Download sahpefile of “zona restringida de trafico”
-* GEE- extract NO2 or others or others
+* GEE- extract NO2 and others
-* vectorizing all the tiffs via google earth engine to lighten workload ?-Ideally all the work is done on the platform itself, otherwise manually at home- Extract NO2 troposphere, not stratosphere, have a look pag 15-76 - TO KNOW
+* Vectorizing all the tiffs